ku5hXD/Assignment-8/README.md

-# This is a simple CRUD Web APplication made using ASP.NET Core
+# This is a simple CRUD Web Application made using ASP.NET Core